 Although the majority of OnDeck’s small business lending happens outside the franchise space, they’re committed to providing more and more franchise financing for business owners who need the capital to grow.

 OnDeck provides short-term loans and short-term business lines of credit for franchisees that need fast access to capital, but don’t have the highest credit scores or longest time in business.

-OnDeck offers a short-term loan in amounts from $5,000 to $500,000 and terms from three to 36 months.
-Interest rates on an OnDeck short-term loan can start as low as a 9% APR, but grow as high as a 99% APR, depending on your qualifications.
+OnDeck offers a short-term loan in amounts from $5,000 to $250,000 and terms up to 24 months.
+Interest rates on an OnDeck short-term loan can vary depending on your qualifications.

-With a business line of credit from OnDeck, on the other hand, you can access a credit line from $6,000 to $100,000 with a term of six months.
-APR for this line of credit can start at 11%, but range as high as 63%.
+With a business line of credit from OnDeck, on the other hand, you can access a credit line from $6,000 to $100,000 with a term of 12 months.
+APR for this line of credit can also vary based on your qualifications.
 The basic qualifications for this product are the same as they are for OnDeck’s term loan.

 Although you won’t be able to use funding from OnDeck to purchase a franchise, this lender offers flexible, accessible options for your ongoing franchise finance needs.
 Plus, especially compared to SBA and bank loans, OnDeck has a quick and easy online application and will be able to fund your franchise in as little as one business day.